-Michael Moskowitz was appointed a director of the Company on May 10, 2022.
+Kylie Dickson resigned as a director of the Company on March 5, 2025.

-During financial year ended December 31, 2021, based on the definition above, the NEOs of the Company were: Michael Krzus, Executive Chairman and director, Donald J. Currie, Chief Executive Officer, President and director, Raj Clair, Chief Financial Officer, and Aaron Triplett, former Chief Financial Officer and Corporate Secretary.
-The directors who were not NEOs during the financial year ended December 31, 2021, were Thomas G. Milne, David M.R.
-Stone, Robert Lambert, Kylie Dickson and David Farrell.
+During financial year ended December 31, 2023, based on the definition above, the NEOs of the Company were: Donald J. Currie, Chief Executive Officer, President and Director, Samuel Yik, former Chief Financial Officer and former Corporate Secretary, Daryn Gordon, Chief Financial Officer and Jamie Hogue, Chief Operating Officer and Corporate Secretary.
+The directors who were not NEOs during the financial year ended December 31, 2023, were Michael Krzus, Thomas G. Milne, Robert Lambert, Kylie Dickson, David Farrell and Michael Moskowitz.